We’ve all been in a fitness class, sweat dripping down your face, and you hear the trainer yell out one of these phrases:

 “No pain, no gain.”

 “Go big or go home!”

 They’re common motivational phrases that can sometimes give you just the right kick in the butt, but truthfully, they’re not exactly accurate statements.
-The truth is that exercise shouldn’t be so miserable and draining that you can’t imagine how you’re going to come back and do it again.
-Should it be hard?
+The truth is that exercise shouldn’t be so miserable and draining that you can’t imagine coming back to do it again.
+Should it be challenging?
 Of course.
 Should it be comfortable sometimes?
 Absolutely!
 So how do you know how hard to push yourself to get the best results from your workout?
 The answer lies in heart rate monitoring.